Accepting applications for Cohort 20!

 - Master of Arts in Urban Education + California Single Subject Preliminary Teaching Credential

-- Master of Arts in Educational Studies (for those candidates who already hold a teaching credential*)
+- Master of Arts in Urban Education (for certified/credentials candidates only)

 The California Preliminary Teaching Credential that a candidate wishes to pursue is dependent upon on the grade level and subject matter in which a candidate teaches.
 California requires structured observation and evaluation of each candidate throughout the program.
 Candidates are required to teach in the appropriate credential subject matter for the predominant portion of each day/week.
 Upon successful completion of the program and all state approved requirements, LMU recommends the candidate to the State of California to issue a preliminary teaching credential in the appropriate subject(s).
 The preliminary credential authorizes a candidate to teach in California for five years.
 Within that five year time period, preliminary credential holders are required to 'clear' their credential by completing an approved induction program.

 All SOE teacher preparation programs require documentation of at least 20 hours of observation with youth in the age group you wish to teach (ages 5-12 for elementary and ages 13-19 for secondary).
 These ensure that candidates have experiences with and understand the age level in which they are planning a career around.
 These hours need to be documented on letterhead and submitted within the admission process.

 California Basic Skills, Subject Matter, and Reading Instruction Competence Testing

 Candidates enrolling in a California credential program need to meet basic skills and subject matter competence as a prerequisite to the program and reading competence upon completion of the program.
 Current California law requires successful passage of examinations to satisfy these competencies. www.ctcexams.nesinc.com Candidates are strongly encouraged to complete these exams asap and no later than their first semester.